-- construction of the ACU Health Clinic - continuing strong cultural links with the community, in choral and other music,
+- construction of the ACU Health Clinic - continuing strong cultural links with the community, in choral and other music, drama and art exhibitions.

 The following index provides a list of general information about the Brisbane Campus and where to find it.